 NOTE: If a player loses a helmet in the "process of a play" that player must retrieve that helmet and immediately fasten that helmet onto his or her head or proceed directly to the players' bench.
 A violation will result in a two minute Minor Penalty for improper equipment.

 NOTE: However, a goalkeeper, after a stoppage of play, with the permission of the Referee, may be allowed to make adjustments or repairs to clothing, equipment or skates.
-Goalkeepers may also be permitted by the Referee to replace their goalie mask but no time shall be allowed for repair or fitting a mask.

 5.5.4 Change of Players